Joining

-When this happens, we send potential trainees who have submitted an application form (which is available from our Membership Secretary) an invitation to attend an induction day.
+When this happens, we send potential trainees who have submitted an application form (which is available from our Membership Secretary) an invitation to attend an induction evening.
+From there, inductees are then invited to observe the next few evening and Sunday training sessions.
+The process is aimed at making people realise just how much training, travelling and time is involved, and to allow inductees to see if the team is for them, as well as the other way around.
 There will often be more applicants than places available, so we look for skills, availability and commitment when selecting new team members.
-The day is aimed at making people realise just how much training and time is involved, and to allow inductees to see if the team is for them, as well as the other way around.

 Successful applicants will then be issued a log book which takes 6-12 months to complete, the onus being on the trainee to have the motivation and drive to get “signed off” fit for full operational status.
 The log book will take them through the skills necessary to be a fully competent member of a mountain rescue team, including casualty care, search techniques, rope rescue, hillcraft and radio communications to mention a few.
 We provide all of the training and have in place minimum attendance levels to ensure you make good progress.